 I bet you don’t have just one thing on that list to ask them anymore and it can appear chaotic and a bit annoying to your client if they have had to respond to six different messages that have filtered in throughout the day.

-You may also find out the answer yourself in the meantime and the less questions you ask your client, the better.
+You may also find out the answer yourself in the meantime and the fewer questions you ask your client that you can figure out yourself, generally the better.
 I am not saying that you shouldn’t ask your clients questions, because you absolutely should, but be intentional with what you ask them, it should be genuinely something you cannot find out the answer to yourself.